sl-sh-dev/sl-sh/README.md

 also follows this pattern (with the exception that you can leave out the outer parentheses).
 It is NOT a POSIX shell and makes to attempts to be one.

-It support quote and backquote (with , and ,@ expansion).
+It supports quote and backquote (with , and ,@ expansion).

-To install you need to copy the two files from the lisp subdirectory to ~/.config/slsh (otherwise you will not have any of the macros).
-The shell config file is ~/.config/slsh/slshrc , see the file slshrc.example or the contrib directory for examples.
+The config directory is ~/.config/sl-sh.
+The binary will have a built in config (lisp/slshrc), you can put your own slshrc file the config directory (~/.config/sl-sh).
+See the file slshrc.example (at least look at this one), lisp/slshrc (this is the built in config) or the contrib directory for example configs (contrib/gpwclark/ contains an example of using bash completions with sl-sh as well as other handy things).
+The other files in lisp/ are also built into the binary but versions can be copied to ~/.config/sl-sh and those will be used instead.
+These files contain the lisp code for the shell (anything from the tables below that is not builtin).

 ## Building